MichelMoriniaux/BigPowerBox/Hardware/PCB/README.md

  An open source power distribution switch for 12VDC applications

 # Introduction
 The BigPowerSwitch is a 12V DC distribution switch that allows individual control and measurement of 14 DC ports.
 It should be able to drive 30A of current to the output ports with a maximum of 6.5 amps on each port.
-It is not recommended to drive that hoard as the thermals have not been tested to that level.
+It is not recommended to drive the board that high as the thermals have not been tested to that level.
 It should function correctly for the usual loads pulled by astronomy cameras and accessories.

 # Implementation
 The BigPowerSwitch has the following components: